Motorcycle battery – Different types & tips to extend life

 4. Electrical Issues

-5. Swollen or Misshaped Battery Case
+5. Swollen Or Misshapen Battery Case

-A swollen or misshaped battery case is a sign of internal damage, often caused by overheating or overcharging.
+A swollen or misshapen battery case is a sign of internal damage, often caused by overheating or overcharging.
 This deformation indicates that the battery is no longer safe to use and should be replaced immediately.

-6. Corrosion on Battery Terminals
+6. Corrosion On Battery Terminals

 Corrosion on the battery terminals can impede the flow of electricity, leading to starting problems and other electrical issues.
 To prevent corrosion, regularly inspect and clean the terminals.
 Still, if the corrosion is severe, it may be time to replace the battery.